 In addition to detecting falls, wearable technology can give you the added benefit of GPS tracking.
 With GPS tracking and monitoring, a tracking system can be worn or clipped to personal items and provide real-time updates to your designated caregiver.

 If you stray from your designated location, it sends an alert to your caregiver or loved one so they can prevent you from straying too far.
-Some devices even have the ability to call your caregiver’s phone and speak to them through your tracking device, which can be helpful in case you walked out of the house without your phone.
+Some devices even have the ability to call your caregiver’s phone.
+This allows you to speak to them through your tracking device, which can be helpful in case you walked out of the house without your phone.

 Worth the new technology learning curve